NHMDenmark/DaSSCo-Integration/Documentation/Integration_to_hpc_sequence.md

 1. The integration API continuously checks the N-Drive for new uploads.
 It checks only directory paths that are specified in a config LINK LIST OF WORKSTATIONS file (fx only registered and approved workstation folders are checked).
 Timestamped digitization folder under the respective workstation are considered new uploads if they don't have a _imported_ prefix.
 2. Every asset in a new upload folder is copied to the local storage of the integration server.
-3. The metadata file is kept and the information is added to the Metadata Database LINK.
+3. The metadata file is kept and the information is added to the ]Metadata Database] (https://github.com/NHMDenmark/DaSSCo-Integration/tree/main/Documentation/Data_field_descriptions).
 4. For every asset a new entry is created in the Track Database.
 This entry contains a variety of information about processing, some derived from the metadata.
 A full overview can be found [Track Database](https://github.com/NHMDenmark/DaSSCo-Integration/blob/main/Documentation/Track_fields.md).
-EXPLAIN BATCH ID.
+Here, each asset is also asigned a batchID saved under [list](https://github.com/NHMDenmark/DaSSCo-Integration/blob/main/Documentation/Track_field_descriptions/batch_list_name.md).
+This batchID groups images by the workstation they were digitised on and the date they were digitised.
+This is required for our current MOS system to work.
 5. Depending on the entry of the metadata field _pipeline_, a job list with a fixed sequence is created in the track database.
 See [Config files README](https://github.com/NHMDenmark/DaSSCo-Integration/blob/main/IntegrationServer/ConfigFiles/README.md)
 6. The ARS endpoint [create_asset] is contacted to create an asset on ARS.
 The [metadata](https://github.com/NHMDenmark/DaSSCo-Integration/blob/main/Documentation/metadata_example.json) is passed onto ARS.
 Additionally, some required dummy data is filled in (asset_pid).
 For ARS documentation see [here](https://northtech.atlassian.net/wiki/spaces/DAS/pages/2188902401/Web+API).
 7. If the asset has been created succesfully, the image is uploaded to the respective assets file share.
 The file share is a temporary storage space where the image is available for acessing, but also deletable.